Almarch/tamaR/README.md

 ### Automatic care

-It also provides the option to automatically care for the hosted pet, a feature inspired from [tamatrix](https://github.com/greysonp/tamatrix).
+The shiny app also provides the option to automatically care for the hosted pet, a feature inspired from [tamatrix](https://github.com/greysonp/tamatrix).

 When checking the "automatic care" option, it is also possible to choose whether the creature should also be disciplined.
 Indeed, discipline strongly impact the evolutionary pathway of Tamagotchis.

-The "care" function works on the frontend, so it will not support being launched from several instances.
+The "care" process works on the frontend, so it will not support being launched from several instances.
 It also requires that a device (or the server itself) keeps a shiny session open.

 ## Notes on the C++ structure